Property Tax Collection

 Preparing the Payment

 Checks should be made payable to “City of Wauwatosa”.
 Submit your tax bill or tax summary with the payment.
 For those that receive an escrow check from their mortgage company to be used towards payment of property taxes, please make sure to endorse the check.

 Where to Pay

-By Mail: The preferred method of payment is to mail your tax payment in the green envelope provided with your tax bill.
+By Mail: The preferred method of payment is to mail your tax payment in the return envelope provided with your tax bill.
 If the return envelope is lost, the payment can be mailed to our lockbox (preferred) at City of Wauwatosa, Bin 360, Milwaukee WI 53288-0360 or directly to our office at City of Wauwatosa, Treasurer's Office, 7725 W. North Ave., Wauwatosa WI 53213.
 Mail the entire tax bill and your check made payable to “City of Wauwatosa”.
 Payments are receipted using the U.S. Postal Service postmark as the receipt date.

 City Website: Access the Wauwatosa Property Tax Web Portal and follow the instructions until property tax information is displayed for the property you wish to make a payment on.
 Click on the payment link to make payment.
 Please note that user fees will apply.